aayux/fitfast/README.md

 # [WIP] fastlm-core
 =====================

 A stripped down version of fastai for NLP tasks.
+Built using fastai library by J. Howard.

 Author: Aayush Yadav

 Email: aayush@paralleldots.com

-Built using fastai library by J. Howard